What do we do when we enter the building?

 Oftentimes the pool is reserved exclusively for registered programs; in this case, swimmers must wait for their class to start before entering the pool.

 If the schedule indicates “Open Rec”, YMCA members may utilize the pool for free play.
 Children who are non-swimmers or weaker swimmers must be accompanied in the water by an adult in swimming attire at all times.
-The Aquatics Department reserves the right to swim test any child for competency at any time when they are in the pool.
+Please refer to the section on swim testing on our pool policy page for more information.

 If the schedule indicates “Adult Lap” YMCA members ages 16 and older may utilize the pool for independent lap swim.